kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

 kubectl apply -f client-argocd.yaml
 ```

-## ArgoCD configuration
+## ArgoCD Configuration

-We will assume here ArgoCD is installed using the [community provided Helm chart](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd){:target="_blank"}.
+We assume ArgoCD is installed using the [community-provided Helm chart](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd){:target="_blank"}.

-> If ArgoCD is installed using another method, it should be easy to configure OIDC as described in the
+> If ArgoCD is installed using another method, it should be straightforward to configure OIDC as described in the
-  [ArgoCD manual](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#existing-oidc-provider){:target="_blank"} with information provided here.
+  [ArgoCD manual](https://argo-cd.readthedocs.io/en/stable/operator-manual/user-management/#existing-oidc-provider){:target="_blank"} using the information provided here.

-This means the configuration is provided using Helm 'values' or 'values files'.
-As the general ArgoCD configuration is out of the scope of this manual,
-we will will focus only on the OIDC relative section of the 'values file'.
+This means configuration is provided using Helm values or values files.
+Since general ArgoCD configuration is beyond the scope of this manual, we will focus only on the OIDC-related section of the values file.

-There is two tricky points regarding ArgoCD OIDC configuration:
+There are two challenging aspects of ArgoCD OIDC configuration:

-- How to provide the 'secret' value shared by ArgoCD and the Kubauth OIDC server
+- How to provide the secret value shared between ArgoCD and the Kubauth OIDC server
-- How to provide the CA to validate the Kubauth OIDC issuer URL.
+- How to provide the CA to validate the Kubauth OIDC issuer URL

-### Basic configuration
+### Basic Configuration

-In this case, the secret is provided in clear text, and the CA certificate is provided in place.
+In this approach, the secret is provided in clear text, and the CA certificate is embedded directly.

-Create a values file like the following to be added on your Helm command when deploying ArgoCD (`.... --values values-kubauth.yaml....`).
+Create a values file like the following to be added to your Helm command when deploying ArgoCD (`... --values values-kubauth.yaml...`):

 ???+ abstract "values-kubauth.yaml"